Advanced Micro Devices Inc. (AMD) Shares Soar Above 1-Year High

 AMD’s Market Performance

-The stock of Advanced Micro Devices Inc. (AMD) has seen a 0.53% increase in the past week, with a -2.94% drop in the past month, and a 4.36% gain in the past quarter.
-The volatility ratio for the week is 6.12%, and the volatility levels for the past 30 days are at 3.83% for AMD.
-The simple moving average for the last 20 days is 0.48% for AMD stock, with a simple moving average of 13.82% for the last 200 days.
+The stock of Advanced Micro Devices Inc. (AMD) has seen a 20.26% increase in the past week, with a 4.39% rise in the past month, and a 15.90% gain in the past quarter.
+The volatility ratio for the week is 7.08%, and the volatility levels for the past 30 days are at 3.94% for AMD.
+The simple moving average for the past 20 days is 9.91% for AMD’s stock, with a 24.27% simple moving average for the past 200 days.

 Analysts’ Opinion of AMD